Programmierpraktikum-MVA/edgeAI/datasets/citypersons/README.md

 Now follow the following steps to restructure the folder and create yolo labels for the images

-1. Run `setup.py` to move all images into a centralized `images ` folder, without subdirectories for each city the labels are also created
+1. Run `setup.py` to move all images into a centralized `images ` folder, without subdirectories for each city the labels are also created.

 Feel free to delete the `annotations` and (empty )`leftImg8bit` folder

-If all went well the new folder structure should look like this
+The resulting structure after running `setup.py` should look like this:

     .
     ├── images